HydroModPy/HydroModPy/docs/readthedocs/source/scientific/hydrology/simulated-active-network.rst

 - ``persistence``: continuous active-time fraction.

 ``perennial`` is kept as a legacy alias for ``always_active``.
-A hydrological perennial network should preferably come from a representative steady-state or permanent-flow scenario, not from an arbitrary transient window.
+A hydrological perennial network should preferably come from a representative steady-state scenario, not from an arbitrary transient window.

 What This Is Not Yet
 --------------------